1Computer1/1computer1.github.io/_posts/2021-07-15-variance-and-subtyping.md

 Since `dogBox` and `animalBox` are aliases of the same `Box`, by assigning `dogBox` to `animalBox`, we are able to put a `Cat` in it via `animalBox`, which once we retrieve it later using `dogBox`, we think it's a `Dog` due to the types, but it is not[^cov_arrays].

 So what about contravariance?
-Well, it turns out all you need to due is rearrange the lines and the types and you run into the exact same problem:
+It turns out all you need to do is rearrange the it a bit and you run into the exact same problem:

 ```ts
 const animalBox: Box<Animal> = new Box(new Animal());